Srushti-Makwana/IT314_G26_Expensify_Srushti/README.md

 ## Contact
 For any queries or feedback, feel free to reach out:
-- Maintainer: Dharmil Munjapara
+- Maintainer: IT314 G26
-- Email: [your email here]
+- Email: Any member of G26 on their DA-IICT ID's
 - Repository: [Expensify GitHub Repository](https://github.com/KkavyDave/IT314_G26_Expensify.git)

 ---